abmptit/chef_ElasticGrafanaServer-/README.md

 # chef_ElasticGrafanaServer

-TODO: Enter the cookbook description here.
+This is the cookbook to create an Elasticsearch/Grafana server.
+This Server is used to aggregate web test report